-Finance and accounting leaders face a variety of ever-changing challenges in our constantly evolving economy and environment.
-Here’s the thing, the trick is to stay one step ahead of any obstacles that are thrown at you.
+Finance and accounting leaders face a variety of ever-changing challenges in our constantly evolving economy.
+The trick?
+To stay one step ahead of any obstacles that are thrown at you.
 How do you do that?
 By learning from those who have already faced those obstacles.
 That’s where our finance and accounting podcasts come in.

 Firstly, Ryan Lazanis, the forward-thinking founder of Future Firm shares his insights as a veteran fully remote accounting firm owner on how accounting and finance teams can adapt to the changes to remote work, and how to modernize processes for the future.